2018ik/2018ik.github.io/_wiki/renewing.markdown

 \- 2 Cor.
 4:16

+## Position in Organic Salvation

+Renewing follows regeneration and dispositional sanctification and precedes transformation.
+It's clear based on Romans 12:2 that renewing issues in transformation.
+Logically, regeneration precedes DS as one needs to be born as a child of God first in order to grow.
+As dispositional sanctification includes one's entire organic salvation, renewing is placed after it.
+This does not mean that they are separate; DS always results in renewing, but renewing is included in DS, not vice versa.
+In other words, renewing is specific, DS is more general.

 ## Purpose

 Believers were once sinners altogether of the old creation.
 Upon being saved, they are brought into the new creation.
 However, at this point one possesses both old and new natures.
 Renewing is to kill the old life and bring in more of the new life, such that eventually one becomes altogether of the new creation, of Christ.
 For example, regenerated believers receive a new heart (Ezek.
 36:26).
 However, this heart can become hard, and lose the first love (Rev. 2:4).
 This could be ambition in the church, wanting to be somebody.
 It is in this way the Satan filled Ananias's heart (Acts 5:3).
 Even after being saved, one's mind must continually be renewed.

+In many ways, we are still old.
+We may be messy, disagreeable, too fast, too slow or simply make mistakes.
+The new creation does not make mistakes and is always gentle, fine and careful.

 ## Significance